 We and any third parties that we contract with are required to comply with regulations and requirements, including GCP, for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial patients are adequately informed of the potential risks of participating in clinical trials and their rights are protected.
 These regulations are enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for any drugs in clinical development.
 The FDA enforces GCP requirements through periodic inspections of clinical trial sponsors, principal investigators and trial sites.
 If we or the third parties we contract with fail to comply with applicable GCP, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that, upon inspection, the FDA will determine that any of our future clinical trials will comply with GCP.
 In addition, our clinical trials must be conducted with current or future product candidates produced under cGMP regulations.
 Our failure or the failure of third parties that we may contract with to comply with these regulations may require us to repeat some aspects of a specific, or an entire, clinical trial, which would delay the marketing approval process and could also subject us to enforcement action.
-We also are required to register certain ongoing clinical trials and provide certain information, including information relating to the trial's protocol, on a government-sponsored database, ClinicalTrials.gov, within specific timeframes.
+We also are required to register certain ongoing clinical trials.gov, within specific timeframes.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.